Film Review: Student of the Year 2

 Firstly, Have you ever seen, that mobile phone companies sometimes launch upgraded versions of phones and you buy them with great zeal just to find that there is nothing different?
 Student of the Year 2 is such an upgraded mobile phone with no newness.

-The first Student of the Year was directed by Karan Johar in 2012 was set in an unreal Dehradun school, St Teresa, it was about an annual school event that turned best friends into rivals and broke up romances.
+The first Student of the Year is directed by Karan Johar in 2012 was set in an unreal Dehradun school, St Teresa, it was about an annual school event that turned best friends into rivals and broke up romances.
 What powered that ‘bakwaas’ story were few scenes of fun and the curiosity around the potential of the three newcomers (‘Vardaan’ of Nepotism).
-In Student of the Year 2, directed by Punit Malhotra, the competition has gone inter-school, the main sport is kabaddi, and the Dignity Cup is the big reward.
+In the film, Student of the Year 2, directed by Punit Malhotra, the competition has gone inter-school, the main sport is kabaddi, and the Dignity Cup is the big reward.
 Like Jo Jeeta Wohi Sikander, the chief rivalry is between students from a fancy school, and kids from the modest local school.

-Acting wise everyone is a big ‘ZERO’.
+Acting-wise everyone is a big ‘ZERO’.
 Tiger Shroff does the same dance, kicks, lifts which he does in every other film.
 Ananya Pandey and Tara Sutaria are equally emotionless and soulless.

-On the whole, it is wastage of money and your precious time.
-I’m going with half out of five for Student of the Year 2.
+To Sum up, I’m going with half out of five for Student of the Year 2.
 It isn’t unwatchable, it’s just unnecessary.